Widdringtonia nodiflora

 Tree

-The initially narrow and conical young Tree spreads slightly with age becoming column-like and is up to 15m high in South Africa (photo 657).
+The initially narrow and conical young Tree has a crown that spreads with age and may reaches a height of 15m in South Africa (photo 657).
 They may be much taller to the north of South Africa (up to 45m).
 This plant is often a bush.
 The grey to brown Trunk is straight, slender and thinly longitudinally fissured (photo 64 & 193).
-This produces thin long flakes exposing the reddish under Bark (photo 874).
-The bark may flake in long narrow strips (photo 64).
-After a fire, the plant will survive by coppice growth (if young tree stems are cut or burn down to near ground level it causes regrowth from the stump or roots).
-This is a distinctive characteristic.
+These flakes develop in long narrow strips (photo 64) and may fall exposing the reddish under Bark (photo 874).
 All indigenous trees in the genus Widdringtonia have aromatic resin.

 Leaves

 On this evergreen tree, two types of green hairless Leaves occur at the ends of branches.
-Young leaves are 10-20mm long and light, bright green and needle-like (photo 130).
-These leaves are up to 2o x 2mm and sub-spirally arranged.
-The 2mm long scale-like adult leaves appear after a few years.
+Sub-spirally arranged Young leaves are light, bright green, needle-like (photo 130) and up to 2o x 2mm.
+Adult leaves appear after a few years and are 2mm long and scale-like.
 They are in opposite (usually) or decussate pairs (arranged in pairs each at right angles to the next pair above or below i.e. rotated 90 degrees along the stem when viewed from above).
 These scale-like leaf pairs are narrowly oblong and appressed (closely and flatly pressed against but not joined) to the young stems (photo 194).
 These leaves become dark green to blue-green and are up to 2mm long.
 These appressed leaves tend to obscure young stems.

 Reproductive Structures

-The unopened, initially silvery green and ovoid FEMALE cones (photo 651) occur on elongated shoots.
-The occasionally 5-6 but usually 4 equally sized oblong Scales or valves on each cone (photo 687) are arranged in a single whorl.
-These cones occur singly (photo 651) or in clusters (photo 131).
-At maturity, the faces are smooth or wrinkled with short warty knobs often closed to the apex – photo 687 & 196).
+The unopened, initially silvery green and ovoid Female cones occur on elongated shoots (photo 651).
+The usually 4 equally sized oblong Scales or valves on each cone (photo 687) are arranged in a single whorl.
+The cones occur singly (photo 651) or in clusters (photo 131).
+At maturity, the faces are smooth or wrinkled with short warty knobs often close to the apex – photo 687 & 196).
 The cones open widely at the apex to allow wind pollination.
-They the then close and finally open again to expose and release the small, dark brown/black, red winged, wind-dispersed Seeds (photo 687).
+They then close and finally open again to expose and release the small, dark brown/black, distinctly reddish winged, wind-dispersed Seeds (photo 687).
 These seeds are usually ovoid or trigonous (triangular in cross section).
 The roughly spherical cones become dark brown, woody and up to 2,5cm wide.
 Cones in variable development stages may be visible throughout the year.
 (March ++).

 Distribution & Ecology

-All 4 species of Widdringtonia are endemic in southern Africa.
-These frost resistant Trees often grow in groups on exposed rocks and gullies of mountains.
-The trees are common on ridges at high altitudes (up to 2 600m) and on sides of mountains like the Soutpansberg mountains (up to 1 747m) in Limpopo.
+All 3 species of Widdringtonia are endemic in southern Africa.
+These frost-resistant Trees often grow in groups on exposed rocks and mountainside gullies.
+This tree is common on ridges at high altitudes (up to 2 600m) and on sides of mountains like the Soutpansberg mountains (up to 1 747m) in Limpopo.
 Due to slow development and harvesting, really big trees are now difficult to find.
 The tree contains an aromatic, inflammable resin, which makes them susceptible to fire and the trunk may explode if the heat is great enough.
 The future of these trees in fire prone areas is aided by Coppice development.
-This occurs when young trees are cut or burned down to near ground level and causes regrowth from the stump or roots).
+This occurs when young trees are cut or burned down to near ground level and generate regrowth from the stump or roots).
 This is a distinctive characteristic.
-Widdringtonia nodiflora occur from the Western Cape (including Table Mountain and in the mountains near Kirstenbosch), Eastern Cape – north of the Storms River, up the eastern escarpment (including on the mountainsides of Giant’s Castle and Cathedral Peak and Royal Natal National Park in Kwazulu-Natal) to the Soutpansberg, Swaziland, Mozambique, through Zimbabwe to Malawi (here they may reaches 40m in height).
-These trees do not occur in Namibia.
+Widdringtonia nodiflora is the most widespread of the genera in South Africa.
+It occurs from the Western Cape (including Table Mountain and in the mountains near Kirstenbosch), Eastern Cape – north of the Storms River, up the eastern escarpment (including on the mountainsides of Giant’s Castle, Cathedral Peak and Royal Natal National Park in Kwazulu-Natal) to the Soutpansberg, Eswatini (Swaziland), Mozambique, and eastern Zimbabwe to Malawi (here they may reach 40m in height).
+This tree do not occur in Namibia.

 Ethnobotany